akalicki/jquery-simple-gallery/README.md

 tag, so the tag needs to already occupy the space on the page where you expect the photo to load.

-As soon as soon as the DOM for the page has loaded, you can initialize the gallery using the following JavaScript code - which should seem familiar as it works similarly to other jQuery functions:
+As soon as the DOM for the page has loaded, you can initialize the gallery using the following JavaScript code - which should seem familiar as it works similarly to other jQuery functions: